 Easily dispersible, i.e. typically coarsely dispersed, free-flowing products, are accelerated in the gravitational field in a freefall shaft.
 They can also be gently dispersed via particle-to-wall and random particle-to-particle collisions in a deflector plate cascade.
 This principle is implemented in the GRADIS gravitational disperser.

 Finer particles with greater tendency to bind and stronger agglomerates need targeted, powerful input of dispersion forces.
 Even extreme binding forces between particles can be effectively overcome through the use of compressed air or other compressed gases in an injection disperser with a flow-optimised dispersing section.
 Speed gradients in the airflow, and particle-particle and particle-wall collisions combine to form a powerful triad.
 Agglomerates are completely broken up and the individual particles evenly distributed in a large volume of air as an aerosol.
-High accelerations of up to 100 m/s and a feed to the sensor in an aerosol open jet prevent the particles reagglomerating.
+High accelerations of up to 100 m/s and a feed to the sensor in an aerosol free jet prevent the particles reagglomerating.

 The principle of injection dispersion with compressed air and upstream dosing is our breakthrough innovation, and was first implemented in the early 1980s in the RODOS dry disperser.
 Our dispersion principle has been incorporated into the international standard for laser diffraction (ISO 13320) and now forms a basis for the characterisation of dry particles with laser diffraction and dynamic image analysis.